Get Tech Tips

 Drains and Double traps

 Double traps are no good.
-End of tip.
-Ok, here is some detail.
+That's the end of this tech tip.

-The double trap causes drainage issues because air becomes trapped between the two traps and air is lighter than water.
-This causes the air to want to travel up as the water flows down resulting in NO DRAINAGE.
+The double trap causes drainage issues because air becomes trapped between the two traps, and air is lighter than water.
+That causes the air to travel up as the water flows down, resulting in NO DRAINAGE.

 A vent allows the air to move instead of becoming trapped.
-This is why you vent a drain after the first trap if there is another trap or the potential of another trap.
+That is why you vent a drain after the first trap if there is another trap or the potential of another trap.

-This is also why you vent a drain after the first trap and before a common drain if you are connecting more than one drain.
-It helps prevent the possibility of a double trap and thus prevents a nasty backup.
+That is also why you vent a drain after the first trap and before a common drain if you connect more than one drain.
+It helps prevent the possibility of a double trap, thus preventing a nasty backup.

-In general just pitch the drain properly, have only one trap and don't interconnect and you will have no problem.
+In general, just pitch the drain properly, install only one trap, and don't interconnect (unless required).
+Do those, and you will have no problem.